-AWARNING: Use of this tool can generate and/or disperse dust, which may cause serious and permanent respiratory or other injury.
+ÀWARNING: Use of this tool can generate and/or disperse dust, which may cause serious and permanent respiratory or other injury.
 Always use NIOSH/OSHA approved respiratory protection appropriate for the dust exposure.
 Direct particles away from face and body.

-Always operate tool in well-ventilated area and provide for proper dust removal.
-Use dust collection system wherever possible.
-AWARNING: ALWAYS wear proper personal hearing protection that conforms to ANSI S12.6 (S3.19) during use.
+À WARNING: Always wear proper personal hearing protection that conforms to ANSI S12.6 (S3.19) during use.
 Under some conditions and duration of use, noise from this product may contribute to hearing loss.

-AWARNING: ALWAYS use eye protection.
-All users and bystanders must wear eye protection that conforms to ANSI Z87.1.
-ACAUTION: When not in use, place circular saw on a stable surface, shoe side down, where it will not cause a tripping or falling hazard.
+À CAUTION: When not in use, place circular saw on a stable surface, shoe side down, where it will not cause a tripping or falling hazard.
 Some tools with large battery packs will stand upright on the battery pack but may be easily knocked over.